NC3-LU/Diagnostic/README.md

 Provide the script the information it needs when it asks (e.g mysql user:password )

-You are good to go after seeing that screen :
+You are good to go then !

-imgInstallSuccessful

 Diagnostic - Cases
 ==================